kubernetes/kubernetes/README.md

 ## Support

-If you need support, start with the [troubleshooting guide], and work your way through the process that we've outlined.
+If you need any support, start with the [troubleshooting guide], and work your way through the processes that we've outlined.

-That said, if you have questions, reach out to us
-[one way or another][communication].
+With that said, if you have any questions, reach out to us [one way or another][communication].

 [announcement]: https://cncf.io/news/announcement/2015/07/new-cloud-native-computing-foundation-drive-alignment-among-container